aminrj/aminrj.github.io/_posts/2026-02-17-testing-AI-agents.md

 This is the core problem: **manual spot-checking gives you false confidence**.
 You need systematic evaluation against a known-good test set.

-## The Solution: Build a Measurement System
+## The solution: build a measurement system

 The approach is straightforward: